fsprojects/Rezoom.SQL/doc/Tutorial/SwitchBackends.md

 (this page is part of [the Rezoom.SQL tutorial](README.md))

-# Switching from SQLite to SQL Server or PostgreSQL
+# Switching to SQL Server or PostgreSQL

 Rezoom.SQL translates its own dialect of SQL to different "backends".
 Currently [SQLite](https://www.sqlite.org/), MS SQL Server (T-SQL), and